CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-The user will normally provide an image and command for dockerd to run.
+The user will normally provide an image and command for _dockerd_ to run.
 When they are omitted, the image <code class="inline-highlight">base</code> and command <code class="inline-highlight">/bin/bash -i</code> are used.

 #### Find the image

-Then we find the specified image by [mapping the name](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/image/image.go#L94) (or id) to a location on the file system (assuming an image already exists due to a previous <code class="inline-highlight">docker pull</code> command).
+Then we find the specified image by [mapping the name](https://github.com/moby/moby/blob/f8f9285ccaeb35a2d5909a03f48f9d3b9d34aca2/image/image.go#L94) (or id) to a location on the file system (assuming an image already exists due to a previous <code class="inline-highlight">docker pull</code>).

 {% highlight go %}
 // Find the image